Essential Book Information

 Every Second Counts was written by Donald McRae, the author of 6 award winning non-fictional books.
 Donald McRae was born near Johannesburg and has been based in London since 1984.

 Basic Plot Summary

-In the present day and age heart transplants have become a common staple in the medical profession, 2500 heart transplants take place a year in the United States with an 89% survival rate in the first year.
-While reading this book I realized how much of a “miracle” the first heart transplant really was and what a big impact it had on the future of medicine.
+In this present day and age, heart transplants have become a common staple in the medical profession.
+2500 heart transplants take place each year in the United States, with an 89% survival rate in the first year.
+While reading this book, I realised how much of a “miracle” the first heart transplant really was and what a big impact it had on the future of medicine.

-In Every Second Counts we can also learn a lot from Christiaan Barnard, he was a risk taker and it payed of in the end.
-One should also consider the fact that Christiaan Barnard had some advantages for example the fact that in Cape Town, South Africa there were less restrictive laws that allowed him to take a beating heart from a brain-dead patient, whereas in the US at that time brain death still needed to be legally recognized.
+In Every Second Counts we can also learn a lot from Christiaan Barnard.
+He was a risk-taker and it payed off in the end.
+However, one should also consider that Christiaan Barnard had some advantages.
+For example, in Cape Town, South Africa, there were fewer restrictive laws which enabled him to take a beating heart from a brain-dead patient, whereas in the United States at that time, brain death still needed to be legally recognised.

-My only negative about this incredible book is the fact that it is slow to start and very technical which might make it a bit of a difficult read for non-medical readers.
+My only negative about this incredible book is the fact that it was slow to start and very technical, which might make it a bit of a difficult read for non-medical readers.

-I would recommend this book to all Health professionals and avid readers.
-I thoroughly enjoyed this well-written and well-researched suspense driven book.
-I would also recommend this book to any medical student or junior surgeon struggling to find the motivation to continue studying, it’ll give them a massive boost of motivation and reignite a spark for medicine.
+I would recommend this book to all health professionals and avid readers.
+I thoroughly enjoyed this well-written and well-researched, suspense-driven book.
+I would also recommend this book to any medical student or junior surgeon struggling to find the motivation to continue studying.
+It will give you a massive boost of motivation and reignite a spark for medicine.

 Review compiled by Jomarie Weyers, South Africa, 2020 Executive Committee: Vice-President.